To inspire children and families toward an appreciation of local history through hands-on learning.

 Show Your Support

-Our interactive history programs for children and families include school field trips, classes, historical summer camps, and several special events throughout the year.
+Our interactive history programs for children and families include school field trips, classes, summer camps, and several special events throughout the year.
 We also offer monthly homeschool classes for your group from September through May.
-Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, learning pioneer games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
+Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
 Summer camps include visits from specialists like the medicine woman, the spinner, the trapper and more.
 Learn about ways of living in harmony with the Earth, foraging, respect, giving thanks, and protecting the environment.
 Our goal is to be culturally responsive in all our teachings, including about Native and colonial settler relationships, both positive and negative.

 Field Trips for Your Classroom or Group